rozensp/KDD19-tutorial-temporal/index.md

 Tasks.
 Challenges and Algorithms, 2016.
 - A. Goswami and A. Kumar.
 [A survey of event detection techniques in online social networks](https://link.springer.com/article/10.1007/s13278-016-0414-1).
 Social Network
 Analysis and Mining, 2016.
 - A. Nurwidyantoro and E. Winarko.
-[Event detection in social media: A survey]().
-In International Conference on ICT for Smart Society, 2013.
+[Event detection in social media: A survey](https://ieeexplore.ieee.org/abstract/document/6588106).
+In International Conference on
+ICT for Smart Society, 2013.
 - P. Rozenshtein, A. Anagnostopoulos, A. Gionis, and N. Tatti.
-[Event detection in activity networks]().
-In Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining, 2014.
+[Event detection in activity networks](https://users.ics.aalto.fi/gionis/events.pdf).
+In
+Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining, 2014.
 - H. Xiao, P. Rozenshtein, and A. Gionis.
-[Discovering topically-and temporally-coherent events in interaction networks]().
+[Discovering topically-and temporally-coherent events in interaction networks](https://arxiv.org/pdf/1606.09446.pdf).
 In Joint European Conference on Machine Learning and Knowledge Discovery in Databases, 2016.
 - S. Lee, L. E. Rocha, F. Liljeros, and P. Holme.
-[Exploiting temporal network structures of human interaction to effectively immunize populations]().
+[Exploiting temporal network structures of human interaction to effectively immunize populations](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.270.2078&rep=rep1&type=pdf).
 PloS one, 2012.
-- A. Nurwidyantoro and E. Winarko.
-[Event detection in social media: A survey]().
-In International Conference on ICT for Smart Society, 2013.
+- M. G. Rodriguez and B. Schölkopf.
+[Influence maximization in continuous time diffusion networks](https://people.mpi-sws.org/~manuelgr/pubs/influmax-icml12.pdf). arXiv preprint arXiv:1205.1682, 2012.
 - P. Rozenshtein, A. Gionis, B. A. Prakash, and J. Vreeken.
-[Reconstructing an epidemic over time]().
-In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 2016.
+[Reconstructing an epidemic over time](https://www.kdd.org/kdd2016/papers/files/rpp0920-rozenshteinAT3.pdf).
+In
+Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 2016.
 - H. Xiao, P. Rozenshtein, N. Tatti, and A. Gionis.
-[Reconstructing a cascade from temporal observations]().
-In Proceedings of the 2018 SIAM International Conference on Data Mining, 2018.
+[Reconstructing a cascade from temporal observations](https://arxiv.org/pdf/1801.08586.pdf).
+In
+Proceedings of the 2018 SIAM International Conference on Data Mining, 2018.
 - Y. Liu, T. Safavi, A. Dighe, and D. Koutra.
-[Graph summarization methods and applications: A survey]().
-ACM Computing Surveys (CSUR), 2018.
+[Graph summarization methods and applications: A survey](https://arxiv.org/pdf/1612.04883.pdf).
+ACM
+Computing Surveys (CSUR), 2018.
 - P. Rozenshtein, N. Tatti, and A. Gionis.
-[The network-untangling problem: From interactions to activity timelines]().
+[The network-untangling problem: From interactions to activity timelines](http://ecmlpkdd2017.ijs.si/papers/paperID443.pdf).
 In Joint European Conference on Machine Learning and Knowledge Discovery in Databases, 2017.
 - P. Rozenshtein, F. Bonchi, A. Gionis, M. Sozio, and N. Tatti.
 [Finding events in temporal networks:
-Segmentation meets densest-subgraph discovery]().
-In 2018 IEEE International Conference on Data Mining (ICDM), 2018.
+Segmentation meets densest-subgraph discovery](https://arxiv.org/pdf/1808.09317.pdf).
+In 2018 IEEE International Conference on Data Mining
+(ICDM), 2018.
 - Y. Dhote, N. Mishra, and S. Sharma.
-[Survey and analysis of temporal link prediction in online social networks]().
+[Survey and analysis of temporal link prediction in online social networks](https://www.researchgate.net/publication/226566834_A_Survey_of_Link_Prediction_in_Social_Networks).
 In 2013 International Conference on Advances in Computing, Communications and Informatics (ICACCI), 2013.
 - L. Zhu, D. Guo, J. Yin, G. Ver Steeg, and A. Galstyan.
-[Scalable temporal latent space inference for link prediction in dynamic social networks]().
+[Scalable temporal latent space inference for link prediction in dynamic social networks](https://arxiv.org/pdf/1411.3675.pdf).
 IEEE Transactions on Knowledge and Data Engineering, 2016.

 <!---